jadebono/DLT5141/html/docs.md

 <html></html>
 ```

-### `attribute: lang:`
+### `html attributes:`

 The html element can take the [global attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) but for a beginner, the most usual one is the lang attribute.

-The lang attribute defines the language of the element to which it belongs.
+- **lang:** This attribute defines the language of the element to which it belongs.
 Setting it on the html element defines the language for the whole page.
 For the english language, the value is "en".
 A list for other languages is here: [HTML lang values](https://gist.github.com/JamieMason/3748498)

 ```html
 <!DOCTYPE html>